ana-alekseeva/disser_app/README.md

 **Tip:**

-Take the plots for democracy political dimension.
+Take the plots for "Democracy" political dimension.
 You can interpret the plots in the following way: the more value in ideology (X axis), the more democratic a voter.
 The more value of democracy, the more/less probability that the voter will choose the party.
 That's easy!